arjunkhode/JavaScript-interview-preparation/README.md

 	x2(3); returns 6

 Note how mult takes 2 parameters but x2 takes only one.
 That's because we curried the first parameter of x2 to a 2.

+# HTTP Basics

+## HTTP

+- Used for communication between computers
+- Connectionless:
+	browser initiates request then disconnects
+	server finds a route and sends data

+- Media independent: Any type of data is welcome

+- Stateless: client server are aware of each other only during current transaction Then they forget about each other.
+	Neither client or server retains info.

+## Client
+Sends request to server in the form of a request method + protocol+ MIME like message and maybe some body content over TCP/IP

+## Server
+responds with status line, protocol+success/error code+MIME like message

+## MIME
+a standard for formatting files of different types, such as text, graphics, or audio, which can be played by a web browser or email application.

+`HTTP/1.0` - protocol version
+`HTTP://host:port_no/path` - URI

+All date time in GMT

+Charset is ASCII

+encoding: encoding algo to encode data before passing

+Media type example: image/gif

+lang: en-US

+## HTTP Methods
+- GET - only get data
+- POST - send data
+- PUT - Replaces info with new
+- DELETE
+- CONNECT - tunnel to server
+- OPTION - get possible actions

+## req/resp structure

+- status line
+- 0* headers
+- empty line
+- optional message body

+## Status code
+- 1xx - Info
+- 2xx - Success
+- 3xx - Redirect
+- 4xx - Client error
+- 5xx - Server Error